How does Anti-Phishing work in my ESET product?

 Report a phishing site to ESET

-- A website that you know or suspect to be a phishing website is not detected by your ESET product.
+A website that you know or suspect to be a phishing website is not detected by your ESET product.
 Content that you submit may be added to the ESET Blacklist if analysis shows that malicious content is being distributed from the web address you reported.

 Send reports of phishing websites to firstname.lastname@example.org.
 Please remember to use a descriptive subject and enclose as much information about the website as possible (for example the website that referred you there, how you heard about it, etc.).

-Adding Websites to the Whitelist
+Add websites to the Whitelist